How to Create a Daily Routine So You Can Focus on What Matters

 Brainstorm what this time of day would look like if it all ran like a smoothly oiled machine.

-Write each item down, in chronological order, that you need to do to make it happen.
+Just be sure to write down, in chronological order, each item that you need to do during this busy time.

 Assign an Amount of Time for Each Action